danillionbits/wbma-example/README.md

 An example app using React Native

 ## Features

-- Utilize ESlint and prettier to improve code quality
+- Load data from a static JSON file
-- Implement handling touches
+- Utilize [fetch] function to load a JSON file
-- Render lists containing text and images using built-in components
+- Use [useState] to load data into the component's state and [useEffect] to prevent infinite loops
-- Incorporate Flexbox layout in the project
+- Implementi error handling via [try/catch] for promises
-- Employ Props and PropTypes to structure and validate data passed to components.
+- Utilize the [keyExtractor] prop in [List.js] to prevent missing key warnings

 ## Screenshots
 <div>